jingeyu/CSSN/README.md

 ## CSSN: Recovering spatially-varying cell-specific gene co-expression networks for single-cell spatial expression data

 The R package CSSN implements the two-step algorithm proposed by Jinge Yu and Xiangyu Luo that can recover spatially-varying cell-specific gene co-expression networks for single-cell spatial expression data.
 The name CSSN is short for "Cell-Specific Spatial Network."
 Functions in the package can provide estimates for gene co-expression networks of each cell and predict gene co-expression networks in a centroid location where cells are missing.
-CSSN can be installed in commonly used operating systems including Windows, Linux and Mac OS.
+CSSN can be installed in Windows, Linux, and Mac OS.

 ## Prerequisites and Installation